 The basis of consolidation for regulatory purposes is different from that for accounting purposes.
-In accordance with the Banking (Capital) Rules, the computation of the consolidated total capital ratio and other regulatory capital ratios of the Group based on the consolidation of the Bank and Public Finance is only for purpose of regulatory reporting to the Hong Kong Monetary Authority ("HKMA").
+In accordance with the Banking (Capital) Rules, the computation of the consolidated total capital ratio and other regulatory capital ratios of the Group based on the consolidation of the Bank and Public Finance is soley for regulatory reporting purpose to the Hong Kong Monetary Authority ("HKMA").
 The subsidiaries not included in the computation of the consolidated total capital ratio, other capital adequacy ratios and corresponding capital base, Tier 1 Capital, other capital related components and risk weighted amounts of the Group are Public Bank (Nominees) Limited, Public Futures Limited, Public Financial Securities Limited, Public Financial Limited, Public Securities Limited and Public Securities (Nominees) Limited.